Lumisumu/carrot-comic-downloader/README.md

 Python program for downloading and converting Pikmin 4 comics into PNG images.

+Image list generation is being developed, currently it generates 5 first comic links.

 # How-to

 Install Python 3.

-Use imagelist.txt from releases or manually paste your links to imagelist.txt.

 Win: open command line, navigate to the folder with `cd` and run `python main.py`

-Images are created into "comics" folder in that folder.
+Images are created are saved into "comics" folder.